GPawi/LANDO/README.md

 ###### R

 To add the R kernel (IRkernel) to the Jupyter Notebook, first navigate in the `Anaconda Powershell Prompt` to the location of your R installation.
 In our working example, R was located in `C:/PROGRA~1/R/R-4.1.2/bin/x64`.
 Then use the following lines to install the kernel.
-Subsequently, navigate back to the LANDO-master folder.
+Subsequently, navigate back to the LANDO-main folder.

 ~~~
 > pushd C:/PROGRA~1/R/R-4.1.2/bin/x64
 > ./R -e 'install.packages("IRkernel", repos = "https://cloud.r-project.org")'
 > ./R -e 'IRkernel::installspec()'
-> pushd E:/LANDO-master
+> pushd E:/LANDO-main
 ~~~

 >In case of an error message, substitute `./R` with `Rscript`.
 Alternatively, you can open R in the `Anaconda Powershell Prompt` by changing to the location of R, then use the `./R` command to activate R and then enter the two commands in between the single quotes `'`.
-Finally, quit R with `q()` and navigate back to the LANDO-master folder.
+Finally, quit R with `q()` and navigate back to the LANDO-main folder.

 ###### Octave